 A fairly simple example of re-use is illustrated by the stack of CT images through the depth of the footboard.
 Two horizontal planks are held together with dowels to create the footboard.
 However, also within the depth of the top plank, immediately behind the proper right side dowel, there are remains of half a redundant mortise, with a pegged tenon still in place, but sliced across.
 Clearly this is re-used wood from a wider plank that has been cut down.

-The current rim mortises (marked by blue arrows) of the box are all about 40 to 50mm in length.
+The current rim mortises of the box (marked by blue arrows in the image) are all about 40 to 50mm in length.
 These line up with the rim mortises on the lid.
 But, covered with a paste and varnish layer and scarcely visible to the naked eye, there is a second set (marked with red arrows), each about 60 to 70mm long and each filled or part-filled with a piece of wood that is wedged into the gap and covered over with paste.
-The CT images of the rim and of a section of the side wall of the coffin box, help clarify the features and also show that these fill pieces are not old tenons.
+The CT images of the rim (6c) and of a section of the side wall of the coffin box (6b), help clarify the features and also show that these fill pieces are not old tenons.
 The grain in a tenon is always perpendicular to the grain of the piece of wood in which it is sitting in order to give strength to the joint.
 The grain in all of these pieces runs in the same direction as the grain in the side panel.
 They are just fill pieces.